 - Let the community grow.

 - Make it easy to contact for support or to contribute to its development.
-To do this, they currently have a group of Telegram, for an Discord server, you can send them emails or even contact them by Twitter y Mastodon.
+To do this, they currently have a group of Telegram, Discord server, you can send them emails or even contact them by Twitter y Mastodon.

 With everything explained here, the "target" of Drauger OS are users who want to play on Linux, with its strengths and weaknesses, and seek the best possible user experience, both in performance and user interface.
 In my opinion, the best way to use this distribution is in dualboot, which would allow us to use a computer with all its functions when we need it or move through a distribution with better performance for video games when we want to have fun for a while.

-More information and download here!.
+More information and download here.